Children's Aquarium at Fair Park

-The Dallas Children's Aquarium (Formally known as the Children's Aquarium at Fair Park) is an aquarium located in Fair Park, Dallas, Texas, USA.
-It opened in 1936 as part of the Texas Centennial Exposition, becoming the first Public Aquarium in the state of Texas.
+The Children's Aquarium Dallas (Formally known as the Children's Aquarium at Fair Park) is an aquarium located in Fair Park, Dallas, Texas, USA.
+It opened in 1936 as part of the Texas Centennial Exposition, becoming the first public aquarium in the state of Texas.
 The aquarium received an $8 million renovation in 2010.
 The Aquarium has six exhibit areas.
+During the COVID-19 pandemic, the Aquarium was closed until the ZoOceanarium Group bought the aquarium on July 23, 2021.
+The aquarium reopened on September 24, 2021 with new exhibits that were being planned.

 Freshwater Zone

-The Freshwater Zone is located in the displays, Red-eared sliders, a Northern caiman lizard, an alligator snapping turtle, Longnose gars, electric eels., an Axolotl, Schneider's skink Sheltopusik, paradise flying snake, Gila trout, and various other freshwater aquatic animals.
+The Freshwater Zone is located in the displays, red-eared sliders, a northern caiman lizard, an alligator snapping turtle, longnose gars, electric eels., an axolotl, Schneider's skink sheltopusik, paradise flying snake, Gila trout, and various other freshwater aquatic animals.